-However, if the glass is already painted or sealed, you must remove the existing finish first.
-That’s because chalk paint can’t stick to oil-based paints or sealers.
+If the glass is painted or sealed, you must remove the existing finish before applying chalk paint.

 Related Read: Can You Use Chalk Paint on Plastic?